ceford/j4xdemos-data-jdocmanual/manuals/developer/en/mvc-examples/my-walks-part-1-the-site-code.md

 10 days to get something to work by reading the code, stepping through with the debugger and reading the limited amount of J4 documentation available.
-The tutorial started with Joomla 4.x at the Alpha 10 stage and has been updated for the Beat 4 stage.
-Even so, it may be out of date all too soon.
+The tutorial started with Joomla 4.x at the Alpha 10 stage and was updated for the Beta 4 stage.

-The tutorial text was prepared as an article written with Joomla 4.0 Alpha 10, converted to MediaWiki and then Github Markdown formats with Pandoc.
-And finally finished here.
+**Update:** with the release of Joomla 4.3.1 in May 2023 I have come back to update the Mywalks code, fix some bugs and add some new features.
+Keeping the tutorial in sync with the code is an ongoing problem.
+If in doubt, read the code!

 ## Component Purpose and Data Schema